Research Areas

 Hierarchical and Learning-Based Control for Autonomy

 Autonomous systems require mathematical tools that provide formal safety and performance guarantees with scalable computation.
 For formal guarantees we pursue an integrated design of the control stack, where different layers in the hierarchy (such as routing, planning, low-level control) account for each other.
 We employ appropriate notions of abstractions to distill relevant characteristics of one layer to be used in another, e.g., a finite state model suitable for real-time planning that captures all possible dynamical behaviors of the physical system.
 For scalability we use a combination of nonlinear systems methods and data-driven learning tools.
 An example of this combination is our approach to reachability analysis – an important ingredient for abstraction and safety guarantees – where we generate sample trajectories and expand the points reached by the samples to cover neighboring trajectories.
 For this expansion we use both nonlinear systems methods, such as monotone systems theory and contraction theory, and statistical learning concepts.
-Current efforts include adapting the algorithms in the control stack to features of the real-time computing platform, such as execution time and memory footprint.
-We test the results experimentally on scale model autonomous cars and marine vessels.
+In another line of work, we synthesize neural network controllers with a training scheme that guarantees stability, robustness, and performance.
+We pursue applications of these methods to self-driving cars, autonomous marine vessels, and vertical takeoff and landing aircraft.

 Control of networks is invariably organized in layers, such as the vehicle, link, and network layers in vehicle traffic networks.
 We aim to make efficient use of the existing infrastructure by coordinating control actions across layers synergistically.
 At the vehicle layer we investigate how vehicle fleets can dramatically increase the capacity of urban roads and intersections by maintaining a constant spacing between them (see this video for an experimental demonstration).
 At the road link layer, we bring tools from formal methods to develop reactive signal timing policies for finite horizon objectives, such as dissipating queues and avoiding saturation.
 At the network layer we study routing games and account for the transient dynamics resulting from users’ revision of their route choices.
 A major goal of this study is to enable better response systems to assist local authorities in managing extreme demand, such as when entire counties have to be evacuated to protect the residents from a wildfire.
 The theoretical approach is broadly applicable to other networks and allows us to integrate users’ strategic behavior within dynamical network models.